Haunting Photos Show The High Cost of Cheap Nikes

-Shoppers everywhere have seen (and maybe even bought) the counterfeit shoes, bags and clothing that line the walls of stalls along dodgy market streets in Britain's major cities.
+Shoppers everywhere have seen (and maybe even bought) the counterfeit shoes, bags, and clothing that line the walls of stalls along Canal Street in New York City or are hawked by vendors in nearly any major city in America.
 But, aside from worrying about their dubious quality, few of us stop to think about the real cost of those bogus goods — namely, how it affects the workers who make them.

-Since 2003, China has invested at least 70% of its foreign direct investment into African nations.
+Since 2003, China has invested at least 70 percent of its foreign direct investment into African nations.
 Back home, China has been universally applauded for reversing the story of hardship in its own nation as a result of its historic economic growth, which has lifted 500 million people out of poverty.
-And abroad, China is also responsible for helping to change the narrative throughout Africa with the roads, hospitals, schools and manufacturing jobs that Chinese investment has created.
+And abroad, China is also responsible for helping to change the narrative throughout Africa with the roads, hospitals, schools, and manufacturing jobs that Chinese investment has created.

 Ahead, rarely seen photos from inside one of Tanzania's counterfeit shoe sweatshops.